-- A. A harvest on private land (where harvesting is generally administered by the California Department of Forestry and Fire Protection (CDF or CAL FIRE)) for an entire Timber Harvesting Plan (THP), a Notice of Timber Operations (NTO) from a Non-Industrial Timber Management Plan (NTMP), Emergency Notice, CDF Timber Harvest Plan Exemption Notice, or a combination of these sharing a common geographical area, as submitted to CDF.
-These different types of operations could synonymously be referred to as a CDF "Permit."
+- A. A harvest on private land where harvesting is generally administered by the California Department of Forestry and Fire Protection (CAL FIRE) for an entire Timber Harvesting Plan (THP), a Notice of Timber Operations (NTO) from a Non-Industrial Timber Management Plan (NTMP), Emergency Notice, CAL FIRE Timber Harvest Plan Exemption Notice, or a combination of these sharing a common geographical area, as submitted to CAL FIRE.
 Two or more timber owners who elect to combine their harvests under one harvest permit may report each harvest as a separate operation so long as each owner has a distinct timber parcel and each owner has a separate yield tax account.
-Taxpayers must maintain sufficient records to support the reporting of separate operations. - B. A harvest on public land (for example, federal, state, county, or city government-owned lands) for an entire timber sale contract between a public agency and a private party purchaser (e.g., U.S. Forest Service, BLM, or State Park Service timber bought by an individual, logging company, or a sawmill).
+Taxpayers must maintain sufficient records to support the reporting of separate operations. - B. A harvest on public land (for example, federal, state, county, or city government-owned lands) for an entire timber sale contract between a public agency and a private party purchaser (e.g., U.S. Forest Service, Bureau of Land Management (BLM), or National Park Service timber bought by an individual, logging company, or a sawmill).

-SPECIES - Timber species or products are reported by using the appropriate species code as shown on pages 5, 6, and 7 in the harvest values tables.
+SPECIES - Timber species or products are reported by using the appropriate species code as shown on pages S4F, S4B, and S5F in the harvest values tables.
 Jeffrey pine, sugar pine, coulter pine and western white pine are all reported as ponderosa pine.
 Hem/fir includes western hemlock, mountain hemlock, white fir, red fir, grand fir, spruce, and Shasta red fir.
 Western red cedar is reported as incense cedar.
 The Miscellaneous Conifer code (CM) includes lodgepole pine, knobcone pine, gray pine, sierra redwood and other evergreen species not listed in Tables G and S. (See Table 1 for the appropriate harvest value of CM.)
-The Small Sawlogs Miscellaneous (SSM) category includes volume harvested from the operation for the entire quarter.
-To see if you qualify for this species code, read the definition found in the Table 1 instructions on page 5.
+The small sawlogs miscellaneous (SSM) category includes volume harvested from the operation for the entire quarter.
+To see if you qualify for this species code, read the definition found in the Table 1 instructions on page S4F.
 Unsound sapwood logs are to be reported along with the other volumes for a particular species code.